-The composition of the Committee responsible for the formulation of this standard is given at Annex A.
+The composition of the Committee responsible for the formulation of this standard is given in Annex B.

 In reporting the result of a test or analysis made in accordance with this standard, if the final value, observed or calculated, is to be rounded off it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.